-It is imperative that ALL your scholars are reading at home and at school.
+As in all reading units, your job as a teacher is to ensure that your students are reading at home and at school.
 Meet with the parents of any scholars who are not reading at home.
 If you cannot convince parents to ensure that their children are completing their homework, you need to manage up to leadership.